 The legend at the bottom of the Control pane explains different clock states.
-In the above figure, an exclusion has been applied on all clocks except the clock in Module 1, Cell 0 (MSX0).
+In the above figure, no exclusions have been requested / applied.

 Excluding / Including SPS

 For high flexibility, availability and optimum performance, each CSS module is equipped with two SPS for inter-module communication (one on each Core unit MSX board).
 Only one inter-module communication link is required per domain.
 If an SPS is faulty, you can logically exclude it to ensure correct server operation until replaced.
 Once the fault has been repaired, you can logically include the excluded SPS.